What is a Flat Character? (And How to Fix One)

 Role in the story: To love and support Pip as Pip’s uncle.
 Joe is the unwavering moral compass of the book.

 Summed up in one sentence?
 A feisty girl who’s the youngest sibling in the Weasley clan.

 Role in the story: To be Harry Potter’s love interest.

-Note: Ginny does undergo a personality change mid-way through the series — originally a shy girl in the first five books, she is suddenly a strong-willed and outspoken teenager in the sixth book.
-However, this character growth is “told” to us, not “shown.”
-Neither does it make Ginny any more complex.
+Note: Ginny does undergo a personality change mid-way through the series!
+Originally a shy girl in the first five books, she's suddenly a strong-willed and outspoken teenager in the sixth book.
+However, this character growth is “told” to us, not “shown” (and it doesn't make Ginny any more complex).
 Her change in character is for plot convenience more than anything else.

 Gandalf from Lord of the Rings

 Summed up in one sentence?
 A wise wizard who acts as a force for good.

 Role in the story: To act as the guide as the Fellowship travels across Middle-Earth to defeat Sauron.
 In the context of the Hero’s Journey, he also is the personal mentor for Frodo.